 Lopez recalled, “I played a lot of second base for Kansas City in 1955, but they moved me around.
 Kansas City was trying to get good ballplayers at that time.
 Every time they were short somewhere, they tried to use me there.
 They just kept moving me around.
 It’s hard to learn a position if you have to keep moving.”

 Lopez was a candidate for Rookie of the Year honors, but Cleveland’s southpaw Herb Score won the award with his 16-10 season.
 Still, Hector enjoyed a good year, averaging .290 with 15 doubles, two triples, 15 homers, and 68 RBIs.

-I n1955 Lopez played 128 games, 93 at third and 36 at second, but he committed 23 errors at third (he made 29 total errors), a figure that topped AL third basemen.
+In 1955 Lopez played 128 games, 93 at third and 36 at second (with one game at both), but he committed 23 errors at third (he made 29 total errors), a figure that topped AL third basemen.

 “I surprised myself in 1955,” Lopez later observed.
 “I had a lot of home runs too, and I wasn’t a home-run hitter.
 I was more of a fielder in those days than a hitter.
 We had good players, guys like Vic Power at first, Suitcase Simpson and Gus Zernial and Enos Slaughter in the outfield, Joe DeMaestri at short, Jim Finigan at second and third, Joe Astroth at catcher, and Alex Kellner, a pitcher, Bob Shantz, another good pitcher, and Arnie Portocarrero, a pitcher.”